Skip to main content

 What Are the Ethical Implications of Informed Consent?

-The ethical principle of is severely tested in this environment.
+The ethical principle of informed consent is severely tested in this environment.
 For consent to be truly informed, an individual must understand the risks, benefits, and potential uses of their data.
 In the context of a non-HIPAA covered wellness program, it is questionable whether employees are truly informed.

 Privacy policies are often long, complex legal documents that are difficult to understand.
 Furthermore, the very concept of “voluntary” participation is undermined by the presence of large financial incentives.
 When faced with a potential annual penalty of several thousand dollars for non-participation, an employee’s decision to share their data may be driven more by economic coercion than by a free and informed choice.
 This raises serious ethical questions about the autonomy of the individual and the fairness of the arrangement.